 How does a pastor deal with a staff member who is not loyal?
 What about a church member whom you thought was a close friend suddenly betrayed your trust and loyalty?
 Loyalty is a fundamental ingredient that all pastors must have.
 It is more than being faithful and defending the vision and policies that you implement as the pastor, but it also includes supporting.
 I know these words are closely related but support has more of a commitment and personal involvement in their position and relationship to you as a pastor.
-Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this article.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 Anyone can come to meetings and perform their duties.
 Anyone can defend your cause without agreeing with you.
 A pastor must have the commitment from all their staff, whether paid or voluntary.
 Commitment seems to be a dying quality within the church today.
 Perhaps people are more self-centered with their own needs to not look at the bigger picture of the church.

 In order to gain the support and commitment from staff members pastors should make this a priority in selecting their staff.
 A pastor should address support and commitment during this process and whenever a pastor may feel that loyalty is slipping.
 Many pastors avoid this step and trust that people will line up in “unity” for the sake of the church.
 This can be a big mistake.
 Other pastors do not want to cause problems and are afraid if confronted, a staff member might quit.
 If this is a case, pastors are losing the vision and mission they have for the church and allowing dissention to possibly thrive.

 Successful pastors address disloyalty from the very beginning but even then, feelings of betrayal could still hurt.
 Pastors desire for everyone to be a part of the “team” and to openly come to them if differences arise, but in reality, there are many hidden agendas that take place behind the scenes.